-The Proposal would impact on the regional and state significant biodiversity links identified in the study area, namely Cumberland Plain Priority Conservation Lands (PCLs) (regional biodiversity link) and the 50 metre riparian corridor of the Georges River (state significant biodiversity link).
-Cumberland Plain PCLs are located in the Southern Boot Land and would be impacted by the construction of the Rail link.
+The Proposal would impact on Cumberland Plain Priority Conservation Lands (PCLs) and the 50 metre riparian corridor of the Georges River (state significant biodiversity link).
+Cumberland Plain PCLs are located in the Southern Boot Land and would be impacted by the construction of the Rail link (as amended).
 The Rail link would potentially be fenced and therefore would create an additional barrier to connectivity between the remaining patch of bushland west of the Rail link and remnant bushland within the Boot Land.
+The patch to the west is relatively small and in poorer condition than the vegetation to the east.
+The previous Rail link alignment bisected the better condition vegetation and created larger fragments in the east of the Southern Boot Land, compared to the amended Rail link alignment.
+Impacts to fauna habitat connectivity are therefore reduced as a result of the amended Rail link.
 Some connectivity would be maintained through the provision of dry fauna passage in the Anzac Creek culvert crossing.